jstellmacher/az900_study/README.md

 ## Screenshots

-_Insert screenshots of the application in action if available._
+instead of looking at the screenshots, check it out! https://jstellmacher.github.io/az900_study/

 ## License